-[...]as we look at the requirements for a spectrum of conflict, not just COIN, counterinsurgency, we really need to have standards that apply across all of those.
+[...] as we look at the requirements for a spectrum of conflict, not just COIN, counterinsurgency, we really need to have standards that apply across all of those.
 Importantly, though, if we do decide that a particular standard is so high that a woman couldn't make it, the burden is now on the service to come back and explain to the secretary, why is it that high?
 Does it really have to be that high?

-The Services are in the process of reviewing and validating performance standards and expect to have initial results by September of 2015.
+The military departments are in the process of reviewing and validating performance standards and expect to have initial results by September of 2015.
 In addition to other review efforts, the Marine Corps and the Army have been conducting assessments of women's performance in their elite infantry training schools.
 In 2012, the U.S. Marine Corps temporarily opened its Infantry Officer Course (IOC) and its enlisted Infantry Training Battalion (ITB) to female volunteers.
-As of May 2015, the end of the Marine Corps experiment, 29 female officers had attempted the course but none had graduated.71 The pass rate for women in the enlisted Marine Corps Infantry Training Battalion (ITB), which is regarded as a less strenuous course than the IOC, had been 35% over the same time period compared with a 98% pass rate for males entering the course.72
+As of May 2015, the end of the Marine Corps experiment, 29 female officers had attempted the course but none had graduated.71 The pass rate for women in the enlisted Marine Corps Infantry Training Battalion (ITB), which is regarded as a less strenuous course than the IOC, has been 35% over the testing period compared with a 98% pass rate for males entering the course.72

-70 Winn, Pete, "Gen. Dempsey: If Women Can't Meet Military Standard, Pentagon Will Ask 'Does it Really Have to Be That High."," cnsnews.com, January 25, 2013.
+70 Winn, Pete, "Gen. Dempsey: If Women Can't Meet Military Standard, Pentagon Will Ask 'Does it Really Have to Be That High," cnsnews.com, January 25, 2013.

 Likewise, the Army in 2015 opened its Ranger School to women for the first time for a one-time integrated assessment of female performance in the school.
 Of the 113 women who tried to qualify for the school, only 20 qualified, and 19 started the course.
+Of all those who start the course, the historical graduation rate at Ranger School is about 40%.
 As of May 2015, eight of the nineteen women had made it through the first assessment (Ranger Assessment Phase or "RAP week") but did not pass the Darby Phase to qualify for the next step of training.
-Three of the eight women were invited to restart the Ranger School from day one in June 2015 and as of July 2015 the three women has passed the Darby Phase and were entering the 20-day Mountain Phase.
-To
+Three of the eight women were invited to restart the Ranger School from day one in June 2015.
+On August 17, 2015, the Army announced that two women would be the first female soldiers to graduate from the Ranger School.
+The female graduates will be eligible to wear the Ranger tab on their uniforms signifying their achievement; however, they are not yet eligible to serve in combat occupations in the 75th Ranger Regiment.